Seledriac/Sandbox/README.md

 - make depend (optional)
 - make
 - ./main
-- *press any of the alphabet key to activate the associated project*
+- *press alphabet key to activate the associated project, no documentation, see project_SetActiveProject()*
-- *use mouse clics to rotate, pan and zoom with the arcball*
+- *use mouse clics to rotate, pan and zoom with the arcball to move in the 3D scene*
-- *use KB arrows and mouse wheel to change parameter values*
+- *use KB arrows, modifier keys, or mouse wheel to change parameter values in the active project, see callback_keyboard_special() and callback_mouse_click()*
+- *use spacebar to run animation/simulation if the active project supports it*
+- *use number keys to toggle various displays in the active project*